- Founding Partner

 Mr. Sapone also has been retained by civil firms, plaintiffs, and defendants to try their labor law cases.
 He has won millions of dollars in verdicts for plaintiffs and has prevented millions of dollars in verdicts for defendants.

 Mr. Sapone has routinely represented high profile clients too.
-Some examples include a target of the federal NXIVM Sex Cult prosecution in the Brooklyn Federal courthouse (prevented prosecution); a lead defendant in the Lesandro “Junior” Guzman-Felix Bronx Trinitarios machete homicide prosecution (relieved as counsel due to federal trial); a lead defendant in the largest gang takedown in NYC history by 700 agents who arrested 120 defendants who were prosecuted in the Manhattan federal courthouse; client was indicted for murder, RICO, narcotics, and for firearms offenses that carried a 45-year mandatory minimum sentence; when the case began the client faced a mandatory life sentence for the murder; client admitted to the murder and to being a leader of the RICO who trafficked drugs and possessed guns (ultimately achieved sentence of only 14 years); the “El Muñecon” prosecution in Puerto Rico federal courthouse involving thousands of kilograms of cocaine and other controlled substances and a $100 million forfeiture; when the case began the client faced a life sentence (ultimately achieved plea offer of 15 years eight months); a $50 million trademark counterfeiting, commercial bribery and tax investigation in Nassau County, NY, and a $50 million forfeiture stemming from counterfeit cellphones imported from China (prevented prosecution in state and federal court and negotiated the return of $35 million to client); a $29 million federal tax fraud case prosecuted in the EDNY Central Islip federal courthouse; capped maximum sentencing exposure at only 36 months (client served only 10 months in BOP camp); a $70 million Nike Air Jordan counterfeiting conspiracy in the Manhattan federal courthouse (achieved time-served sentence of six hours with supervised release); a San Diego federal prosecution that piggy-backed the BALCO professional athlete steroid scandal; client was a medical professional who was importing from China and Mexico the raw materials to make steroids; then made and distributed steroids (ultimately achieved sentence of probation); and many multi-million dollar healthcare fraud and money laundering prosecutions in the Manhattan, Brooklyn and NJ federal courthouses.
+Some examples include a target of the federal NXIVM Sex Cult prosecution in the Brooklyn Federal courthouse (prevented prosecution); a lead defendant in the Lesandro “Junior” Guzman-Felix Bronx Trinitarios machete homicide prosecution (relieved as counsel due to federal trial); a lead defendant in the largest gang takedown in NYC history by 700 agents who arrested 120 defendants who were prosecuted in the Manhattan federal courthouse; client was indicted for murder, RICO, narcotics, and for firearms offenses that carried a 45-year mandatory minimum sentence; when the case began the client faced a mandatory life sentence for the murder; client admitted to the murder and to being a leader of the RICO who trafficked drugs and possessed guns (ultimately achieved sentence of only 14 years); the “El Muñecon” prosecution in Puerto Rico federal courthouse involving thousands of kilograms of cocaine and other controlled substances and a $100 million forfeiture; when the case began the client faced a life sentence (ultimately achieved plea offer of 15 years eight months); a $50 million trademark counterfeiting, commercial bribery and tax investigation in Nassau County, NY, and a $50 million forfeiture stemming from counterfeit cellphones imported from China (prevented prosecution in state and federal court and negotiated the return of $35 million to client); a $29 million federal tax fraud case prosecuted in the EDNY Central Islip federal courthouse; capped maximum sentencing exposure at only 36 months (client served only 10 months in BOP camp); a $70 million Nike Air Jordan counterfeiting conspiracy in the Manhattan federal courthouse (achieved time-served sentence of six hours with supervised release); an honest services fraud, public corruption, mortgage fraud and tax prosecution of a Yonkers City Council Member in the Manhattan federal courthouse involving official action voting in exchange for cash bribes (retained for sentencing when government sought 17-year sentence; achieved downward variance from chief judge to 6 years); a San Diego federal prosecution that piggy-backed the BALCO professional athlete steroid scandal; client was a medical professional who was importing from China and Mexico the raw materials to make steroids; then made and distributed steroids (ultimately achieved sentence of probation); and many multi-million dollar healthcare fraud and money laundering prosecutions in the Manhattan, Brooklyn and NJ federal courthouses.

 Mr. Sapone represented Sou El Flotador, a Regatón music sensation (large-scale narcotics importation); a Yonkers City council member (public corruption); and the captain of a vessel that contained thousands of kilograms of cocaine captured by the U.S. Coastguard—all in the Manhattan federal courthouse, and all receiving drastic downward variances from the otherwise draconian federal sentencing guidelines.